-- 8.1 In school, as in the family, prevention is better than punishment and admonition or reprimand is often both adequate and successful.
+8.1 In school, as in the family, prevention is better than punishment and admonition or reprimand is often both adequate and successful.
 However, for more serious or repeated misbehaviour, a graded series of sanctions is available according to the context of the offence.
-Sanctions should be fair and appropriate.
+Interventions should be fair and appropriate.
 Their application should be prompt, consistent, aimed at defusing the situation and reaching a constructive resolution.
-A range of accompanying interventions will help to reduce the likelihood of the concern being repeated and support positive behaviour decisions by the pupil. - 8.2 Sanctions available to Class Teachers, HODs and HOYs are detailed in the Staff iTunesU area. - 8.3 Very serious offences or repeated misbehaviour will be brought to the attention of one of the Vice-Principals in charge of behaviour and/or the Principal.
+A range of accompanying interventions will help to reduce the likelihood of the concern being repeated and support positive behaviour decisions by the pupil.

+8.2 Interventions available to Class Teachers, HODs and HOYs are detailed and made available for Staff.

+8.3 Very serious offences or repeated misbehaviour will be brought to the attention of the Vice-Principal in charge of behaviour and/or the Principal.
 The Principal may, after discussion with the parents and consultation with senior colleagues, initiate the suspension/expulsion procedure in accordance with the Scheme for the Suspension and Expulsion of Pupils.
 Following suspension, the pupil's return to school will be permitted on the understanding that a further serious breach of regulations could, at the discretion of the Board of Governors, result in the expulsion of the pupil from Ballymena Academy.
 Use may be made of a written contract.

 8.4 It should be noted that, according to the seriousness of the breach of discipline, the Principal, acting on behalf of the Board of Governors, may initiate the suspension/expulsion procedure at any stage.1